ncatlab/nlab-content/pages/8/8/7/1/1788/content.md

 \linebreak

-## Idea of topological phases of matter
+## Idea of Topological Phases of Matter

 The [[Bloch theorem]] entails that